20R11A0507/HelmetDetectionUsingYOLOv8/README.md

 **Here is an example:**
 ![LabelImg ScreenShot](/ScreenShot1.jpg)

+>[!IMPORTANT]
-Make sure to save the progress and move further to the next image.
+>Make sure to save the progress for each image and then move to the next image.

 After the completion of all the ***N*** images, close ***LabelImg***.
 You can notice that in the folder where your images were saved ***N*** text files and a ***Classes.txt*** file is created.
 The ***Classes.txt*** file contains the names of the classes (i.e helmet and noHelmet).
 In those other text files the coordinates of each ***RectBox*** are saved respective of the Index Number of the Classes (0 and 1).
 In our case 0 represents ***helmet*** and 1 represents ***noHelmet***.